karolciba/playground/README.md

 To be done:
 - space learning "robotic arm"
 - balancing robot

+## eucliderer
+Graphics renderer capable of drawing geometry primitives: dots, lines, boxes, curves.
+First implementation is to be 2D.

+Visualization tool needed for other projects.

 ## mendelputer
 Bayesian Network computer for finding genetic traits in ancestry tree (e.g. child blood type).